lightsaft/lightsaft.github.io/_posts/2020-11-11-gaudio-LaSAFT-marp.md

 ---

 ## 2.2.
-What’s wrong with CNNs and spectrograms for audio processing?
+What's wrong with CNNs and spectrograms for audio processing?

-- Yin, Dacheng, et al. "**PHASEN**: A Phase-and-Harmonics-Aware Speech Enhancement Network."
+- Yin, Dacheng, et al."**PHASEN**: A Phase-and-Harmonics-Aware Speech Enhancement Network."
 AAAI.
 2020.
   > Non-local correlations exist in a T-F spectrogram along the frequency axis.
 A typical example is the correlations among harmonics ...
 However, simply stacking several 2D convolution layers with small kernels cannot capture such global correlation.
 - Park, Soochul, and Ben Sangbae Chon.
 "GSEP: A robust vocal and accompaniment separation system using gated CBHG module and loudness normalization." arXiv preprint arXiv:2010.12139 (2020).